Learn how to interact with the Kandji Agent using its Command Line Interface (CLI)

 sudo kandji logs --no-format --debug --last 10000 >~/Desktop/kandji.log

-Please note that when using the scriptable options below, such as within a custom script item, it is best practice to use the full path to the binary file: /usr/local/bin/kandji
+When using the scriptable options below, such as within a Custom Script Library Item, you must replace sudo kandji with the the full path to the binary: /usr/local/bin/kandji

 This option can be used in scripted workflows to force a reboot leveraging the Kandji Agent and menu bar application.
 It is visually similar to the reboot forced during FileVault enablement or a Managed OS upgrade.

-Initiates a restart by prompting the logged-in user with a countdown timer.
+This initiates a restart by prompting the logged-in user with a countdown timer.
 If no delay is specified, the default 1800 (30 minutes) will be used.
-If no user is logged in, the delay will be ignored and the Mac will restart immediately.
+If no user is logged in, the delay will be ignored, and the Mac will restart immediately.

 The application referred to by the bundle identifier must be in the /Applications folder.